-Note: This is a gist of travel information only and I am not repeating here the temple timings, the archagar phone nos, temple legends and other details from the religious aspect since they are already documented in the ”Directory of the temples around Tirunelveli 1 and 2”.
+Note: This is a gist of travel information only and I am not repeating here the temple timings, the archagar phone nos, temple legends and other details from the religious aspect since they are already documented in the ”Directory of the temples around Thirunelveli 1 and 2”.

 My main purpose of taking a lodge at Kallidikurichi / Ambasamudhrm area was to take a bath at the Tamirabarani river and enjoy the beautiful surroundings but unfortunately both of them were not fulfilled since this was our first trip and we had so many temples to visit.
-We vacated the lodge and started off the day with the journey towards Tirunelveli.
+We vacated the lodge and started off the day with the journey towards Thirunelveli.

 The early morning view of Kallidaikurichi from Baskar Lodge: